chanshiyucx/blog/posts/006-Generating-Unique-Random-Numbers-Using-Sets.md

 ## Performance Considerations

-This method works well for most use cases, but be aware that as the ratio of `count` to `rangeSize` approaches 1 (i.e., you want most of the possible numbers), the algorithm may need many iterations to find the remaining unique values.
+This method works well for most use cases, but be aware that as the ratio of `count` to `rangeSize` approaches 1, the algorithm may need many iterations to find the remaining unique values.

 For such scenarios, you might consider alternative approaches like: